-Ms. Ejinsbergen pointed out the room's refinished inglenook with benches (new upholstered seat cushions are being manufactured); entrance doors and built in cabinet.
+Ms. Ejinsbergen pointed out the room's refinished inglenook with benches (new upholstered seat cushions which are in progress), entrance doors and built in cabinet.

 Ms. Ejinsbergen advised that the restoration and finishing of the room considered the current function of the space and aimed to reflect a contemporary art gallery.
 She drew attention to the modern picture hanging hardware, powdered-coated brown to blend with the surroundings, and room décor including a contemporary chandelier.